 Here is a REFERENCE RANGE for CHILDREN by Kalkwarf.

 Bone density results have been reported in a variety of ways that have been confusing to physicians and patients.
 The next sections will attempt to clarify these issues, such as T-score, Z-score and the redefinition of "normal".

 The T-score is the number of standard deviations below the average for a young adult at peak bone density.
 There are different T-scores depending on which group of young adults were used as the reference (for example, Caucasian women, Hispanic men).
 The Z-score is the number of standard deviations below an average person of the same age.
 There are also different Z-scores depending on the group used as a reference (for example, the group could include everybody of the same age, or it could be limited to people with the same age, race, gender and weight).
-Furthermore, a person can have one T-score at the femoral neck, another at the total hip, and another at the spine.
+Furthermore, a person can have one T-score and Z-score at the femoral neck, another at the total hip, and another at the spine.